Byron Fidetzis: Recordings

-He has also recorded works by such notable composers as Yorgos Sisilianos, Dimitris Dragatakis, Antiochos Evanghelatos, Demetrios Lialios, Dionysios Lavrangas, Marios Varvoglis, Petros Petridis, Emilios Riadis, Theodore Antoniou, Mikis Theodorakis, Haris Xanthoudakis, Periklis Koukos, Thodoris Zanas, and many others.

-As for Skalkottas’s orchestral work, Fidetzis has conducted the world premiere of the Small Symphony (or Sinfonietta) in B flat major, four of the 36 Greek Dances in transcription for strings, and the independent Greek dance for orchestra in C minor.

-In 1990 he did the world premiere recording of the symphonic cycle of the 36 Greek dances.
-In January the 28th 1997 he conducted the Athens State Orchestra in the public world premiere of the whole cycle in Thessaloniki.
+He recorded works by such notable composers as Dimitris Dragatakis, Antiochos Evanghelatos, Demetrios Lialios, Marios Varvoglis, Emilios Riadis, Theodore Antoniou, Mikis Theodorakis, Haris Xanthoudakis, and many others.
+In 1990, he did the world premiere recording of the symphonic cycle of the 36 Greek dances.
+On January 28, 1997, he conducted the Athens State Orchestra in the public world premiere of the whole cycle in Thessaloniki.
 For all the above he had to restore the musical texts, considering all of the composer’s accessible scores.
 He has also corrected masses of mistakes in printed scores and in scores recorded in PC.
 In 2020, he also released an album of music by composer Vasily Kalafati on Naxos.

 Awards and honors

 In 1975, the Athens Academy presented him with the Spyros Motsenigos Music Award; he has also received awards by the Bank of Greece and the International Fair of Thessaloniki.

 The Greek Composers Association has duly acknowledged his contribution to Greek music, unanimously electing him Honorary Member in 1986.
 Byron Fidetzis has also received distinctions by the Union of Drama and Music Greek Critics for his recording output.

 In 2010, the Department of Music Studies of the National and Kapodistrian University of Athens presented him with an Honorary Doctorate.